szaszak/blender_velvets/README.md

     "Screens - Change to Animation"
     """Changes view to selected screens"""
     # Shortcuts: Ctrl + Shift + F2 - Animation
+    # Does not work on Mac

     "Screens - Change to Compositing"
     """Changes view to selected screens"""
     # Shortcuts: Ctrl + Shift + F3 - Compositing
+    # Does not work on Mac

     "Screens - Change to Motion Tracking"
     """Changes view to selected screens"""
     # Shortcuts: Ctrl + Shift + F4 - Motion Tracking
+    # Does not work on Mac

     "Screens - Change to Video Editing"
     """Changes view to selected screens"""
     # Shortcuts: Ctrl + Shift + F1 - Video Editing
+    # Does not work on Mac

     "Scene toggle"
     """Toggles between existing Scenes"""
     # Shortcuts: Ctrl + '
+    # Does not work on Mac and Windows

     "Strips - Adjust to Cursor"
     """Adjusts selected strips to where the cursor is in the timeline"""